 Based on indications of ETD, ETDQ-7 consisted of seven questions, with a response of "1" indicating no problem and "7" representative a risk problem.
-When an overall score got increase, it was an elevation in the danger of the illness [6].
+An overall high score marked a more potential disease ^[6].
 In ETDQ-7 participants were questioned if they had pressure, ache in the ears, a sense of congested or muffled hearing, ear symptoms associated with sinusitis or the common cold, crackling noises or tinnitus in one or both ears throughout the preceding month.
 In this scale, the decreased total score was 7 and the highest was 49.
-All participants were taught to response the ETDQ-7 questionnaire according to their symptoms appear in the previous month.
+All participants were instructed to response the ETDQ-7 questionnaire according to their symptoms appear in the previous month.
 The questionnaire was explained and answered by the subjects with the assistance of their caregivers.
-A total score < 14.5 was considered normal, whereas a total score ≥14.5 was considered symptomatic.
+A subject getting a score < 14.5 was considered normal, and one with a total score ≥ 14.5 was considered symptomatic.